Tomuos/Tomuos/README.md

 ## Recent projects

 I worked with a wonderful group of people at the School of Code to create a community-driven app called Kindr.
 Here is the presentation we gave on the day.
 Otherwise, you can visit [this link](https://kindr.netlify.app/) and explore it yourself.
+Unless you want to look under the hood of course you can go to this [repo link](https://github.com/jsonandthearguments/kindr).

 [![Kindr Presentation](https://github.com/Tomuos/Tomuos/assets/110429174/14af227d-5a52-4cb9-9636-5d1de81f07af)](https://github.com/Tomuos/Tomuos/assets/110429174/14af227d-5a52-4cb9-9636-5d1de81f07af)